pouchdb-community/relational-pouch/README.md

 ### In Node

-This will run the tests in Node using LevelDB:
+This will run the tests in Node using memory and http adapter:

     npm test

+if you don't have a admin party setup you can specify admin credentials in the RELATIONAL_POUCH_DB_AUTH environment variable like this:

+	RELATIONAL_POUCH_DB_AUTH=user:password@

 You can also check for 100% code coverage using: